-Heidi, the epitome of mountain goodness, was thought up in Zurich, by Johanna Spyri who died 1900 and is buried in Sihlfeld Cemetery, where you will also find the grave of Swiss writer Gottfried Keller.
+Heidi, the epitome of mountain goodness, was actually thought up in Zurich.
+She is the brainchild of Johanna Spyri who died 1900 and is buried in Sihlfeld Cemetery.
+There, you will also find the grave of Swiss writer Gottfried Keller.

 Vladimir Lenin & Nadezhda Krupskaya

 – James Joyce Foundation, Augustinergasse 9, library open Mon – Fri, 10 AM – 5 PM